SrikanthKumarC/Remindo-backend/readme.md

 # Intro

-This is a project I wanted to build from a long time, also using best practices.
-Test driven development is kind of new to me, so to explore that and see how it helps improve the developer experience, this is my shot at it.
+This is a project I've been wanting to build for a long time, and I'm keen to use best practices throughout.
+Test-driven development is relatively new to me, so I see this as an opportunity to explore it and see how it can improve the development process.

-This project is mainly a reminder app that anyone can use to remind themselves about important events in their life.
-While you can just use a reminder app, I found that is not reliable.
-I often change phones, laptops etc. Hence a robust system that can remind you in whatever device you are using is really important.
+The project is a reminder app designed to help people keep track of important events in their lives.
+While there are plenty of reminder apps out there, I've found them unreliable, especially since I frequently switch between phones, laptops, and other devices.
+I need a robust system that can send reminders regardless of which device I'm using at the time.

-You can use this to remind yourself of a friends birthday, for example.
-Or you can use this to remind your self to kill an EC2 instance to save costs.
-Whatever.
+You could use this app to remind yourself of a friend's birthday or to remember to shut down an EC2 instance to save costs.
+Essentially, it's a versatile tool for any kind of reminder you might need.